mighty-gerbils/gerbil/doc/reference/misc.md

-Creates a new empty Least Recently Used (LRU) cache, a cache replacement data structure, which tracks element usage and drops seldom used ones when full to make room for new elements. *cap* is the capacity, i.e., the number of elements the cache can hold before purging older entries. *cap* must be at least 1, otherwise an error is signaled.
+Creates a new empty Least Recently Used (LRU) cache, a cache replacement data structure, which tracks element usage and drops seldom used ones when full to make room for new elements. *cap* is the capacity, i.e., the number of elements the cache can hold before purging older entries. *cap* needs to be at least 1, otherwise an error is signaled.

 ::: tip Examples: